Big Time (Peter Gabriel song): In popular culture

 "Big Time" was used in 2006 by WWE as the main theme for WrestleMania 22.

-It is featured in the intro of the documentary Inside Job.
+It is featured in the intro of the documentary film Inside Job (2010).

-The B-Side, "Curtains," was not released in digital format until 2004, when the 'Broad Mix' of the song was featured in the videogame Myst IV: Revelation, to which Peter Gabriel also lent his voice as an actor.
+The B-side, "Curtains", was not released in digital format until 2004, when the "Broad mix" of the song was featured in the videogame Myst IV: Revelation, to which Gabriel also lent his voice as an actor.